Ash Narain Roy

 Ton Sinh Thanh

 H.E.
-Ton Sinh Thanh is the current Ambassador of the Socialist Republic of Vietnam to India, Nepal and Bhutan since 2014.
+Ton Sinh Thanh is the former Ambassador of the Socialist Republic of Vietnam to India, Nepal and Bhutan since 2014.
 From 2011-14, he was Ambassador of Vietnam to Sri Lanka.
 As a career diplomat, he has served at various positions at Diplomatic Academy and Ministry of Foreign Affairs, Vietnam.
 He was also posted at Embassy of Vietnam in Singapore and Deputy Chief of Mission in India.
 He has served for two terms as Ambassador to India during 2004-2007 and 2014-2018 holding concurrent office of Ambassador to Nepal and Bhutan as well.
 It was during this period that Vietnam was the coordinating country of India-ASEAN relations (2015-18).
 It is noteworthy that during his Office relations between India and Vietnam was upgraded from ‘Strategic Partnership’ to ‘Comprehensive Partnership’ in 2016.
 He has also coordinated several high level delegations of the leaders of two countries during his tenure.
 His Excellency has Masters Degree in International Relations from Carleton University, Canada and PhD from School of International Studies, Jawaharlal Nehru University.

 Department of Political Science, Zakir Husain Delhi College, University of Delhi